cabforum/servercert/docs/BR.md

    5. Generation of Certificate Revocation Lists; and
    6. Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).
    7. Multi-Perspective Issuance Corroboration attempts from each Network Perspective, minimally recording the following information:
-      - a. an identifier that uniquely identifies the Network Perspective used;
+      1. an identifier that uniquely identifies the Network Perspective used;
-      - b. the attempted domain name and/or IP address; and
+      2. the attempted domain name and/or IP address; and
-      - c. the result of the attempt (e.g., "domain validation pass/fail", "CAA permission/prohibition").
+      3. the result of the attempt (e.g., "domain validation pass/fail", "CAA permission/prohibition").
    8. Multi-Perspective Issuance Corroboration quorum results for each attempted domain name or IP address represented in a Certificate request (i.e., "3/4" which should be interpreted as "Three (3) out of four (4) attempted Network Perspectives corroborated the determinations made by the Primary Network Perspective).

 3. Security events, including: